Subgraph Examples¶

 ArgumentNullException.ThrowIfNull(kernel);

-// 1) Define subgraph that calculates the sum of x and y
+// 1) Define a child subgraph that calculates the sum of x and y

 var child = new GraphExecutor("Subgraph_Sum", "Calculates sum of x and y");